 What are we looking for

-As a growing company, we are always on the lookout for aspiring talents that could help us get our business to the next level.
+As a growing company, we are always on the lookout for aspiring talents who can help get our business to the next level.
 Take a look at positions that we have open at this moment:

 Don’t feel shy to send an email to: [email protected]

-To close off this article, I would like to give a special thanks to all the people who were involved in making DotYeti what it is today.
+To close off this article, I would like to give a special thank you to all the people who were involved in making DotYeti what it is today.

 - Our clients – Thanks for believing in what we do.
 We always listen to you, adapt, and take learnings from your feedback to constantly improve